Isabella-Mitchell/lonely-house/README.md

 * Currently the sleeps filter is populated by a Constant.
 This means that if a listing was added that slept 18, a new number would have to be applied to the Constant.

-* A future fetaure would be to refactor the necessary views, create a sleeps model and amend the listing model, so that this works similar to Categories.
+* A future feature would be to refactor the necessary views, create a sleeps model and amend the listing model, so that this works similarly to Categories.
 This makes it easy for admins to add new listings, and the number automatically appears in the Sleeps filter.

 # Data Model

-## Planning & Considerations
+## Considerations

 A few of the key points I had to consider when designed my database schema was:
 - How booked dates would be recorded in the order model